 - Don’t put party poppers on tables – they are a sensory nightmare for many autistics.
 If you are having fireworks, think about silent ones.
 It’s kinder to people with other disabilities too – for example, many people with PTSD find sudden loud noises especially hard to deal with.

-- Don’t “out” your autistic guests – many people have a lot of misunderstanding around what being autistic means and that can be hard to deal with as an autistic person.
+- Don’t “out” your autistic guests – many people have a lot of misunderstanding about what being autistic means and that can be hard to deal with as an autistic person.
 If we want or need to let people know we are autistic, we’ll do that.

 - Don’t expect your guests to hug you – this applies to all guests.
 If you are having a greeting lineup as your guests arrive, brief your bridal party to ask people “are you a hugger” before grabbing people.
 Consent is important for all people.